ahmedsamir459/Face-Recognition/README.md

 </table>
 </div>

-- #### as alpha increases, the classification accuracy decreases due to overfitting.
+- As alpha increases, the classification accuracy decreases due to overfitting and it is more sensitive to noises
 ![alt text](image-1.png)
 ## LDA
 ### left to Aboelwafa

 ## Classifier Tunning
-### The tie breaking is done by choosing the least distance
+### The tie breaking is done by choosing the least distance (weight = "distance")
 - PCA
 <div>
 <table border="1" class="dataframe">